ILESKOV/Lottery/helpers/docs/index.md

 Every user could buy multiple tickets

 _Each ticket is ERC721 token

+Requirements:

-It's required to approve _ticketPrice amount of tokens for this contract in order to participate
+- It's required to approve _ticketPrice amount of tokens for this contract in order to participate.
-NewParticipant event is emitted_
+- `_lotteryState` must be in `OPEN` state.

+Emits a {NewParticipant} event._

 ### endLottery